About

 · A full-access BANFF registration package.

-· One-On-One mentorship from a senior industry professional.
+· Virtual Pitch Consult session with a senior industry professional.

 · Private networking opportunities with senior international development executives during BANFF.